 My name is Maya Gosztyla and I’m the creator of AlzScience.
-I am currently in my third year of study as an undergraduate at the Ohio State University, where I’m double-majoring in neuroscience and molecular genetics with a minor in creative writing.
+I am currently in my fourth year of study as an undergraduate at the Ohio State University, where I’m double-majoring in Neuroscience and Molecular Genetics.
 My passion for Alzheimer’s disease began at a young age, when my grandma was diagnosed with vascular dementia following a stroke and passed away several years later.
 It struck me as a particularly tragic way to die, robbed of the precious memories that she’d spent a lifetime acquiring and left with no knowledge of her family or past.
 I knew that I wanted to understand the brain so that I could prevent this from happening to others.

 When I came to OSU and began taking neuroscience classes, I was shocked to learn that Alzheimer’s disease, the most common form of dementia, is the sixth-leading cause of death in the U.S. and cannot be prevented, cured, or even slowed.
 The more I learned about the science of the disease, the more my curiosity and my desire to help find a cure grew, and I decided that I wanted to devote my career to studying Alzheimer’s disease.
 I am still early on my journey to becoming a neuroscientist, but I get a little closer every day.